Battle of Perast

 The Battle of Perast (Перашка битка) was a battle for control over Venetian held Perast (modern day Montenegro) fought in 1654 between defending forces of Venetian Republic from Perast accompanied by hajduks and attacking forces of Ottoman Empire from Sanjak of Herzegovina.
-Commander of defending Perast forces was Krsto Vicković while Ottoman forces were led by Dizdar Mehmed Rizvanagić.
+Commander of defending Perast forces was Krsto Vicković while Ottoman forces were led by Dizdar Mehmed Rizvanbegović.

-Venetian forces from Perast were victorious and successfully repelled Ottoman attack in the battle which is in some sources referred to as most glorious victory in their history.
+Venetian forces from Perast were victorious and successfully repelled the Ottoman attack in the battle which is in some sources referred to as most glorious victory in their history.

 Background

 In 1654, Ottoman forces controlled almost whole north-western part of the Kotor Bay, so they perceived Perast as some kind of thorn in their side.
 On the other hand, Perast had important strategic importance for the Venetian Republic because it protected important Venetian-held city of Kotor.

 Battle of Perast followed an unsuccessful attempt of Venetian forces to capture Knin in early 1654.
 Victorious Ottoman forces of Sanjak of Herzegovina were ordered to attack Perast per request of Ottomans expelled from Risan in 1648–49 by Perast forces.
 Additional motif was successful attack of Perast forces on Popovo in 1654.

 The Ottomans were embittered because of the constant attacks of hajduks from Perast.
 Around 1,500 refugees fled eastern Herzegovina in early 1654 and settled Venetian-held territories in Kotor Bay, near Perast.
 There were at least 500 hajduks among them.
 Although they were of Orthodox faith, hajduks were treated well by Venetian authorities in Perast who granted them some land, creating some kind of Military Frontier between Venetian and Ottoman territories in Kotor Bay.
 Since 1654 Perast became known as hajduks' nest.